sccn/SIFT/README.md

 ## The Source Information Flow Toolbox

+Developed by: Tim Mullen 2009-
-Developed and Maintained by: Tim Mullen and Arnaud Delorme (SCCN, INC, UCSD) 2009
+Maintained: Tim Mullen and Arnaud Delorme

 SIFT is an EEGLAB-compatible toolbox for the analysis and visualization of multivariate causality and information flow between sources of